17 Famous French Drinks & Beverages to Try in France (Alcoholic & Non-Alcoholic)

 By Elisa from France Bucket List

-The historical region of Burgundy (Bourgogne in French) produces some of the best French wines and in fact the some of the best in the world, and also the most expensive.
-The main grape-varieties for Burgundy wines are the pinot-noir for the reds and the chardonnay for the whites.
+The historical region of Burgundy (Bourgogne in French) produces some of the best French wines and in fact, some of the best in the world – and also some of the most expensive.

 Burgundy appellation wines are classified on three levels: AOC Grands Crus, AOC Villages, and AOC Régionales.
 The Grands Crus are the best Burgundy wines and also the most reputed.
 They represent 1% of the wine production in Burgundy.

-You can learn more about the Grands Crus (and do some tastings) by following the Route des Grands Crus.
+You can learn more about the Grands Crus (and enjoy some tastings) by following the Route des Grands Crus.
 This is France’s most famous wine trail and also the oldest, which goes from Dijon to Beaune, covering a distance of around 80km.

 Along the way, you can visit many wine producers but also historic sites related to the Burgundy wine.
 The Route des Grands Crus in Burgundy is best done by car, but you can also visit some of the sites by train or guided tours.